HTTPArchive/almanac.httparchive.org/src/content/en/2020/ecommerce.md

 - Software platforms such as Magento Open Source which you set up, host and manage yourself.
 These platforms can be powerful and flexible, but may be more complex to set up and run than services such as Shopify.
 - Hosted platforms such as Magento Commerce that offer the same features as their self-hosted counterparts, except that hosting is managed as a service by a third-party.

 Last year's analysis could only detect sites built on an ecommerce platform.
 This means that most large online stores and marketplaces—such as Amazon, JD, and eBay or any ecommerce sites built using in-house platforms (typically by bigger businesses) were not part of the analysis.
 For this year's analysis, this limitation was addressed by enhancing Wapalyzer's detection of ecommerce sites.
-See Platform detection section for more details.
+See the [Platform detection](#platform-detection) section for more details.

 Also note that the data here is for home pages only: not category, product or other pages.
 Learn more about our [methodology](./methodology).